 Studies show that the risk of developing certain cancers decreases when you eat 10 or more tablespoons a week of tomato sauce.
 Many believe that the active ingredient responsible is lycopene, a carotenoid known for its antioxidant properties.
 All tomato products contain lots of lycopene, but it is more available to your body when it’s cooked.
 While you’re at it, add some cruciferous vegetables like broccoli to your sauce.
 They also contain compounds that prevent cancer.

 Vitamin D decreases the risk of cancer, perhaps because it’s toxic to cancer cells.
 It’s also thought that vitamin D bolsters the ability of the guard dog p53 gene to spot cancerous cells and kill them.
 Most Americans don’t get enough D because we’re indoors most of the time, and when we’re outdoors, we’re wearing sunscreen.
 We recommend getting 800 IU a day if you’re younger than 60 and 1000 IU if you’re over 60.
 Get vitamin D through a combination of sun exposure (about 20 minutes a day), food, and supplements.

 Protect your liver

 Since your liver is your main detox organ, you’re smart to keep it performing at its best.
 Broccoli sprouts, seaweed, and dark greens can help improve liver function and reduce the risk of prostate, lung, breast, and colon cancers by revving up detoxifying enzymes at the genetic level.
 Other supplements that have been shown to improve liver health include choline (which can be found in these cruciferous vegetables), as well as N-acetyl-cysteine (600 milligrams per day), milk thistle (200 milligrams per day), and rosemary extract (150 milligrams per day).
-These are other lifestyle habits that can drastically cut your cancer risk.

 You: Staying Young